-This is the story of how we inspired communities to help women have safer pregnancies and healthy babies.
+This is the story of how we inspired women to take action and their communities to help them have safer pregnancies and healthy babies.

 When Hawwa was pregnant for the first time she and her husband didn’t make plans for the birth.
 This wasn’t what people in their rural community in Ethiopia did.
 Hawwa had a difficult and long labour.
 She ended up being rushed to the nearest health centre where her baby was born early, though fortunately survived.
 Hawwa felt she didn’t receive good care at that health centre.

 Many hundreds of women die from pregnancy or childbirth-related complications around the world every day.
 And the majority of all newborn deaths occur during the first week of life.
 At BBC Media Action we know deaths like this can often be prevented.

 During her second pregnancy, Hawwa received useful advice from the community health worker.
 She and her husband also enjoyed listening to BBC Media Action’s radio programme, Biiftuu Jireenyaa, which means “Dawn of Life” in Afan Oromo.
 They said they found it entertaining, inspiring and helpful.
 They decided to do things differently.
 Hawwa went for regular antenatal check-ups with her husband.
 He also saved money, arranged for a safer home delivery and for transport to take her to a health facility in case of an emergency.
 She carried the baby to full term and had an uncomplicated birth at home.

 This is just one example of how BBC Media Action’s radio programmes motivated people to believe they can and should act differently to have safer pregnancies and healthier babies.

 Around 93 million people watched or listened to our health programmes across Bangladesh, Ethiopia, India and South Sudan.